WorldHealthOrganization/mca-pretermbirths-analysis/README.md

 ## Acknowledgements
 ### Code
 We thank Ellen Bradley (@ellenBradley18) for the development and implementation of the two model codes.
+We thank Gerard Lopez (@LOPEZ-Gerard) for the testing and enchancement of this code into github.

 ### Conceptualisation of the Models
 We thank Ellen Bradley, Eric Ohuma, Alexandra Lewin, Yemi Okwaraji, Hannah Blencowe and Joy Lawn (LSHTM), Julia Krasevec, Joel Conkle, Samuel Chakwera, Jennifer Requejo and Chika Hayashi (UNICEF), Gretchen Stevens, Ann-Beth Moller, Jenny A Cresswell, Emily White Johansson and Allisyn Morran (WHO) and Laith Hussain-Alkhateeb.